racer-rust/racer/README.md

 The Kate community maintains a [plugin](http://quickgit.kde.org/?p=kate.git&a=tree&&f=addons%2Frustcompletion).
 It will be bundled with future releases of Kate (read more [here](https://blogs.kde.org/2015/05/22/updates-kates-rust-plugin-syntax-highlighting-and-rust-source-mime-type)).

-1. Enable 'Rust code completion' in the plugin list in the Kate config dialog;
+1. Enable 'Rust code completion' in the plugin list in the Kate config dialog.

 2. On the new 'Rust code completion' dialog page, make sure 'Racer command' and 'Rust source tree location' are set correctly.